Table of Contents

 - Never bother a dog that is asleep, eating, or caring for her puppies.
 Even if the person is familiar, dogs are more likely to react aggressively in these situations.

-- Teach your child to move slowly and calmly around dogs.
+- Teach your child to approach dogs slowly and calmly.

-- Teach your children that if a dog is behaving aggressively, such as growling and barking, they should remain calm.
+- Teach your children that if a dog is behaving aggressively, such as growling and barking, they should remain calm and not approach it.
 They should avoid eye contact with the dog and back away slowly until the dog loses interest and leaves.

 - If a dog knocks you or your child over, curl up in a ball, then shield your eyes and face with your arms & palms.